wpmudev/custom-sidebars/readme.txt

 Custom Sidebars has the same license as WordPress, so you can use it wherever you want for free.
 Yay!

 == Changelog ==

+= 3.1.5 =
+* Fixed a problem with saving an entry sidebars replacement.
+* Added ability to allow change sidebars by an entry author.

 = 3.1.4 =
 * Fixed a problem with widgets display on IE11.